Church Leaders Page - Preparation For The Days Ahead

 Some will reasonably point out we are starting on an uphill struggle.
 In contrast with previous generations, 21st century churches have tended to be less evangelistic than those of decades past.
 Most of us will therefore be starting from a very low baseline.

 All recent revivals we know of have been initiated, and undergirded, by prayer.
 Although God is planning it, and desires it more than we do, a revived church that will impact the world does not fall fully formed from the sky.
-You can download the free book "The Revival We Need" by Oswald J Smith (pub 1925) from our site to encourage you to pray for what the Lord is planning Download link .
+I highly recommend you download the free book "The Revival We Need" by Oswald J Smith (pub 1925) from our site to encourage you to pray for what the Lord is planning Download link .
 Should we not be encouraging our church folk to move on from the personal to the strategic?
 We need to graduate from polite requests to impassioned pleading day and night for the Lord to move in our midst; that His Spirit through us might saturate our neighbourhoods.
 Only the Lord can heal our land.
 The Westminster Shorter Catechism of 1648 reminds us:"Man's chief end is to glorify God and to enjoy Him forever".
 Every move of God is planned by Him to give Him the glory and honour that He alone deserves.
 The Lord reminded me recently "nothing is accomplished without prayer."
-He told me over a year ago to cry out to Him day and night for what He will be doing radically and supernaturally in my life soon, although He alone will be bringing it to pass (and I will be 78 years old next birthday).
+He told me over a year ago to cry out to Him day and night for what He will be doing radically and supernaturally in my life soon, although He alone will be bringing it to pass (and I will be 79 years old next birthday).
 It's essentially about learning from the past, surrendering our all and co-operating with God's perfect plans.
 Let's get to it!

 Gospel PreachingRevival preaching represents God as supremely good and righteous, and totally just in giving commandments to his creatures.
 Such preaching shows men how sinful and wicked they are, but revival preaching goes further by presenting the promises and gifts of God as sufficient for our own personal transformation.
 Thus under revival preaching we are not "off the hook" if we want to continue on with our pet lusts and sins.
 Repentance from sin is what John the Baptist, Jesus and the Apostles preached.
 Sinners need to trust in the death, burial and resurrection of the Lord Jesus Christ alone for salvation.
 Acts Chapter 17 verse 30 says: "...but now God commands all men everywhere to repent."
 The renowned "Prince of Preachers" Charles Spurgeon (1834-1892) urged:"Avoid a sugared gospel.
 Seek the gospel which rips up and tears and cuts and wounds and hacks and even kills, for that is the gospel that makes alive again".